trgvy23/DanceFusion/README.md

 ```

 ## Pre-trained weights
-We provide the pretrained models here: [pretrained models](https://drive.google.com/drive/folders/1gJvqg7yD16ZaMCDBY2tL4tnq2ulArWcz?usp=sharing).
-The 'pretrained.zip' file contains the pretrained model and training configurations used to report metrics in our paper.
+We provide the pretrained models here: [pretrained models](https://drive.google.com/file/d/1fsjaW87fXvaFQDBQxdCh9dO4ineCi9ln/view?usp=sharing).
+It contains the pretrained model and training configurations used to report metrics in our paper.
 You can put the pretrained model and training configuration file under `[CHECKPOINT_DIR]`.

 ## Training
 Once the AIST++ dataset is downloaded and processed, run the training script:

 ```
+python train_diffusion.py --save_dir [CHECKPOINT DIR]
 ```

 If you decide to use baseline feature extracted from Librosa library, change `jukebox_feats_sliced` into `music_npy_sliced` in `dance_dataset.py`